UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

    This has the *precision* (velocity resolution) of the low-Venc acquisition, with the *dynamic range* of the high-Venc acquisition, with any wrapping corrected *using a measurement rather than an estimate.* The velocity-to-noise ratio is also better than that of the original high-Venc acquisition.

+The final PC cine-stacks are generated according to the equation:

+Grayscale = uint16((2^15).(Velocity/Venc + 1.0)), where Venc is the velocity limit appropriate to the cine-stack.

+The Venc is written (explicitly or implicitly) to the output  header in at least 3 places:

+- Header.Csa.FlowVenc.
+- Header.RescaleSlope and Header.RescaleIntercept.
+- Header.SequenceName, e.g., "FL200" for Venc = 200 cm/s.

 ## Outputs